NetworkingPassionate/Web-Based-Application-Security/README.md

 ## 🧠 Objective

-This project demonstrates the exploitation of common SQL injection patterns in a controlled, educational lab environment.
+This project demonstrates the exploitation of common SQL injection patterns on a safe, free education platform (https://www.infyways.com/tools/sql-injection-tester/).
 Each pattern is paired with its triggering payload, the corresponding vulnerable query, and a breakdown of detection and mitigation strategies.
-The goal is to raise awareness about insecure query handling and emphasize robust defensive techniques.
+The goal is to raise awareness about insecure query handling and encourage robust defensive techniques.

 ---